 I also work with Latin jazz pioneer Pete Escovedo.
 Pete is a Grammy-nominated percussionist and bandleader, Concord Jazz recording artist, and legend of West Coast Latin Jazz (as well as father of celebrated percussionist and former Prince band member Sheila E).

-Finally, I work with Conjunto Karabalí, a hard-driving salsa band co-led by percussionist Karl Perazzo of the Carlos Santana Band and renowned percussionist Michael Spiro, with uncommon conjunto instrumentation (no timbales).
+I’m a founding member of Conjunto Karabalí, a salsa band co-led by percussionist Karl Perazzo of the Carlos Santana Band and renowned percussionist Michael Spiro.
 Karabali is comprised of top musicians in the Bay Area jazz and Latin music scenes, including Santana horn players Bill Ortiz and Jeff Cressman.

 I’ve been on the faculty of the California Jazz Conservatory (formerly The Jazzschool) since 2002.
 I teach group classes in salsa/Afro-Cuban piano and Jazz piano at the Community Music School and private lessons to students in the BA degree program.
 I also teach weekend workshops several times a year.

 I also have a private teaching practice in Oakland, CA.

 I was a founding member of Orquesta La Moderna Tradición, one of the few charanga orchestras outside of Cuba, co-founded by Cuban dance and percussion master Roberto Borrell and violinist Tregar Otton.
 (Charangas feature violins and flute instead of the brass instruments in typical Cuban dance bands.)
 I played piano, sang background, arranged, and recorded three CDs with this 11-piece group over nearly sixteen years (1996-2012).